 - Customs clearance and regulations fulfillment

-A certificate of quarantine from the local inspection & quarantine authority will still be required for alcoholic beverages, cosmetics, seeds, foodstuffs, and plants.
+A certificate of quarantine from the local inspection & quarantine authority in the country will still be required for alcoholic beverages, cosmetics, seeds, foodstuffs, and plants.

 Fluctuating exchange rates can lead to a significant impact on the company during all China cross-border e-commerce-related activities.
-To facilitate these transactions, you can use cross-border payment versions from WeChat or Alipay.
-Both methods require a business license but no need for a Chinese bank account.
+To facilitate these transactions, you can use cross-border eCommerce payment options from WeChat or Alipay that are available in China.
+Both methods require a business license, but there is no need for a Chinese bank account.

 - “Pay account” is free